MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/resources.md

 # DSC Resources

-> Applies To: Windows PowerShell 4.0, Windows PowerShell 5.x, and PowerShell
+> Applies to Windows PowerShell 4.0 and up.

 ## Overview